cylc/cylc-admin/docs/release-notes/cylc-8-alpha2.md

 of Cylc 8, as well as other changes related to porting old GUI features to the new Web UI, and many software dependency updates (for latest features but also for security).

+## Task Job Access to Cylc 8

+Cylc task jobs need access to the same Cylc version that their parent scheduler is running, e.g. for job status messaging.
+Users may even need to run multiple workflows at once on a system with multiple Cylc releases installed, and the task jobs of each need to call the correct Cylc.

+Cylc 7 handles this via a wrapper script installed as `cylc` in the user's executable search path (`$PATH`).
+The wrapper intercepts Cylc commands, including `cylc message` from task jobs, and uses the environment to determine the right Cylc in each case (the scheduler writes `$CYLC_VERSION`, for example, to task job scripts).

+Cylc 8 will use a similar wrapper (which has to deal with the additional complication of Python and conda virtual environments) but we have not yet documented this for users.

+*For the moment we suggest you do not use a `cylc` wrapper for Cylc 8 testing, and run only **local background jobs** because they inherit the scheduler's virtual environment and will therefore find the right Cylc directly without the help of a wrapper.* However, note the following warning.

+**WARNING: if your `.bashrc` (or similar) provides access to a Cylc 7 `cylc` wrapper by *prepending* its location to `$PATH`, that wrapper will override Cylc 8 virtual environments and your Cylc 8 jobs will therefore be unable to communicate status back to the scheduler.
+If so, disable the Cylc 7 wrapper before testing Cylc 8.**

+The next Cylc 8 release (alpha-3) will provide a backward-compatible wrapper to handle Cylc 7 and 8 together on the same system.